logan14925/gh_page/docs/index.md

 For a more detailed academic introduction, see [Academic](Academic/Academic.md)

-### Project 1: Machine Learning-Based Mechanical Metamaterials Inverse Design and Multi-Objective Optimization
+### Machine Learning-Based Mechanical Metamaterials Inverse Design and Multi-Objective Optimization

 - **Duration:** October 2023 - February 2024